klahrich/chiefhustler/content/posts/adam-robinson-bizbrew.md

 You have to know what kind of situations are you optimal in.
 And don't deviate from it.
 For example, whether you are a day trader, a swing trader or a long-term investor, be careful about switching your timeframe.
 Just do what you do best.

 Stay in your sandbox, develop a thesis and limit your thinking to just a few things.
-While it's good to study Warren Buffet, understand that you're not him.
+While it's good to study Warren Buffett, understand that you're not him.
 What's good for him might not be good for you.
 Are you really prepared to sit on an investment for 20 years?
 After a year or two, you might discover that you weren't.

 So steal from your heroes what works for you and build your own hammer.